 “Defendant” – a person against whom an action suit, information or other civil proceeding is brought.

-“Discovery of Documents” – a process whereby the parties to an action disclosure to each other all documents in their possession, custody or power relating to matters in question in the action.
+“Discovery of Documents” – a process whereby the parties to an action disclose to each other all documents in their possession, custody or power relating to matters in question in the action.

 “Discretionary Trust” – a trust in which the settlor has given the trustee full discretion to decide which (and when) members of a group of beneficiaries is to receive either the income or the capital of the trust.

 “Dismissed/Dismissal” – a case may be dismissed for lack of prosecution, for being frivolous or vexatious or by rules of court if not actioned in the list.
 If this happens, the matter is ended.
-A dismissal is usually final.
+Dismissal is usually final.

 “District Court” – hears actions in the jurisdiction of $60,000.00 to $750,000.00 and appeals from the Local Courts.
 It is the middle court in the New South Wales jurisdiction.